 What happened was we were sitting at those wooden picnic tables with the benches.
 And we were having a meal and there were the other people from our community sitting around the other tables.
 And when we finished the meal I said, “Oh, when are we going to be going home?”
 And that’s when my parents said we’re not going home, this is where we have to stay.
 And so that’s the time when I realized it wasn’t really a picnic, as I always thought.
-So that’s the time when my mother or father said we weren’t going to be going home, that where we were is where we’re going to stay.
+That’s when my mother or father said we weren’t going to be going home, that where we were is where we’re going to stay.

 I think it’s interesting that’s the way you remember it.
 The perspective is so different as an adult.
 Do you remember your parents being worried or feeling like they were uncertain about what was going to happen?

-I think that as a child, I feel that I was protected because my parents and their friends and my grandparents never really spoke about anything in regard to what was happening.
-So later on as I grew older, and I talked with them, then I found out how fearful they were and worried because they didn’t know what was going to happen next.
+I think that as a child, I was protected because my parents and their friends and my grandparents never really spoke about anything in regard to what was happening.
+So later on as I grew older and I talked with them, then I found out how fearful they were and worried because they didn’t know what was going to happen next.
 And it’s only after I got older that I realized the anxiety and terrible experience they had with being evacuated into an internment camp.